TurboWarp/docs/docs/website/embedding.md

 All [standard URL Parameters](url-parameters.md) are still available.
 You can use these to control usernames and other things.

-There are also some special values only available in embeds:
+There are also some special parameters only available in embeds:

 ### Autoplay {#autoplay}